nessshon/token-access-control-bot/README.md

 3. Create an API key on [tonconsole.com](https://tonconsole.com) (later referred to as `TONAPI_KEY`).

-4. Obtain a key for TON Connect (Optional, later referred to as `TONAPI_TONCONNECT_KEY`).
+4. Obtain a key for TON Connect (**Optional**, later referred to as `TONAPI_TONCONNECT_KEY`).
-   <blockquote>This key is necessary for the
-   proper functioning of TON Connect on the backend under heavy user load.
-You can get the key by contacting <a href="https://t.me/subden" alt=''">@subden</a>  via private message.
-Inform him about your project and the need for this key.</blockquote>
+   <blockquote>This key is necessary for the correct functioning of TON Connect on the backend under heavy user load.
+If you are expecting a high volume of traffic, more than one user per second, contact <a href="https://t.me/subden" alt=''">@subden</a> via private message to receive the key.
+Tell him about your project and the need for this key.
+If you don't expect much traffic, you can skip this step and use the bot without a key.</blockquote>

 5. Clone the repository: